omerbsezer/IoTWeatherSensorsAnalysis/README.md

 # Internet of Things (IoT) Weather Sensors Analysis

+"In this study an extended IoT Framework that integrates the data retrieval, processing, and learning layers is presented with a use case on weather data clustering analysis.
+The learning model we developed uses clustering unsupervised learning method in the learning phase of the framework in order to best utilize the associated big data for this problem.
+The US Weather data captured from 8000 different weather stations around North America is acquired through log files.
+In this particular study, air temperature, wind-speed, relative humidity, visibility, and pressure data are used in the data analysis.
+Traditional k-means clustering algorithm is applied and the results are presented.
+As an interesting phenomena, we observed that the data clustering matches the geographical alignment of the stations.
+In other words, some of the important geographical regions within the North American continent (and the continental USA) form distinct weather clusters and easily differentiated from each other.
+In addition, possible sensor faults and anomalies are emerged with using clustering method.
+This use case allowed us to present an example of how such a IoT Big Data framework can be used for such implementations."

 In this study, proposed "An Extended IoT Framework" learning part is presented with a use case on weather data clustering analysis.

 LinkedSensorData and LinkedObservationData are used for use case scenario.